Kharchevskyi/NewNUnl/README.md

 8) Magic UI - all UI elements is in separate module
 9) Magic Strings - everything is type safe.
 Try to uncomment BFFFetcher -> fetchAll().
 Everything is coupled using enums which ensures that enumeration cases aren’t accidentally omitted.
 You will receive just one assertion failure in Mapper, not even in an app.
 So our app will not crash if new element will be pushed from BFF.
 10) Clear way how to add new content.
 Try step 9

+### TODO:
+* Show how to update one particular element in ViewController, or batch of elements (can be done with DeepDiff)
+* Inteligente preloading (AsyncDisplayKit have already this functionality)
+* Add possibility to handle tap events from view model based on it type